 // Prints: Mike Williams

-The following code show that the prototype object of robert
+The following code show that the prototype object of robert and

-is the object referred by Employee.prototype
+mike is the object referred by Employee.prototype:

 console.log(Object.is(Object.getPrototypeOf(robert), Employee.prototype));